krfantasy/abledecoder/README.md

 # abledecoder

-decrypts Ableton DRM-protected *.aif files
+Decrypts Ableton DRM-protected *.aif files

 ## Installation

+This works on *nix like systems.
+Replace `apt` by your package provider and it should work.
+On Windows the easiest way to make this work is using Ubuntu Subsystem (TODO doc).

 Install dependencies, then run the build file.